July 26, 2024

 1. Sales by Discount Code

 The Sales by Discount Code report in Report Pundit shows sales generated from specific discount codes over a chosen period.
 It helps you see which codes drive the most sales, understand customer preferences and buying behavior, and measure how discounts affect profitability.
-This insight lets you adjust promotions, improve budgeting and make smarter financial decisions.
+This insight lets you adjust promotions and improve budgeting decisions.

 1. Sales by Channel